 …then the regular coconut milk…

-Lastly pour in the fish sauce…
+Lastly pour in 2 tablespoons fish sauce.

 Stir, add the browned roast back in, bring to a bubble and reduce the heat to low…